 ENGL 279.
 London Program: Urban Field Studies A combination of background readings, guided site visits, and personal exploration will give students tools for seeing London itself as a multilayered text under constant expansion and revision.
 Starting from the city's pre-urban geology and the still visible structures of its Roman past, students will gain a sense of London's rich history, its esthetic inspiration for writers and artists, and its complex status as a global metropolis.
 3 cr., S/CR/NC, NE, SpringLocal Faculty

 ENGL 280.
 Crafts of Writing: Creative Non-Fiction This course explores the translation from event to effective writing through a variety of creative non-fiction forms, including memoir, journalism, and personal essay.
 Discussion of each participant's writing is the central mode of instruction, supplemented by examples from published writers, current magazines and newspapers, and essays on the creative process.
 Each student will create a portfolio of their work.
 Prerequisite: One prior 6 credit English course.
 6 cr., ARP, WR2, SpringD.
 Cass

 ENGL 282.
 London Program: London Theater Students will attend productions (at least two per week) of classic and contemporary plays in a range of London venues both on and off the West End, and will do related reading.
 We will also travel to Stratford-upon-Avon for a three-day theater trip.
 Class discussions will focus on dramatic genres and themes, dramaturgy, acting styles, and design.
 Guest speakers may include actors, critics, and directors.
 Students will keep a theater journal and write several full reviews of plays.
 6 cr., WR; LA, WR2, SpringLocal Faculty

 ENGL 295.
 Critical Methods Required of students majoring in English, this course explores practical and theoretical issues in literary analysis and contemporary criticism.
 Not open to first year students.
-Prerequisite: Prior completion of one Foundations course and another 6-credit English course.
+Prerequisite: One English Foundations course and one prior 6 credit English course.
 6 cr., LA, WR2, Fall,WinterA.
 Chakladar, P. Balaam